mfrasca/ecto/guides/howtos/Navigating Relations.md

 ### Multi-tables search and association

-As mentioned above, before this migration our `Plant` also has a `species` field, no more than a `:string`.
+Our initial `Plant` schema had a `species` field, no more than a `:string`, and with the above migration we moved the plant's `species` field to the new `Accession` module.
 This is a very rude way to link a plant to its taxon.
-With the above migration we moved the `species` field to the new `Accession` module, but did not translate it into a proper link to the `Taxon`.
-Let's do it now.
+Since we already have a taxonomy structure, let's translate this text field into a proper link to the `Taxon`.

 This migration amounts to replacing the `Accession.species` string field with an association to the `taxon` table.
 As in the previous migration, we add one column and drop an other.
 Since